Aadem-Isai/BeautifulBill/README.md

 🎲 Gambling Tax Calculator
-A comprehensive web application for calculating gambling tax liability based on winnings, losses, and changing tax regulations.
+With the "One Big Beautiful Bill" proposed by President Donald Trump, this is a comprehensive web application for calculating gambling tax liability based on winnings, losses, and changing tax regulations.
 🌟 Features

 Dual Input Methods: Calculate taxes using either: